syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 The `TextMemberPath` and `DisplayMemberPath` properties of `AutoComplete` control specifies the property path, by which the searching must be done when a custom data is bound to the `ItemsSource` property.

-[TextMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_TextMemberPath) - Specifies the property path, by which searching must be done when user input is received in the selection box portion of the `AutoComplete` control.
-The default value is `String.Empty`.
+[TextMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_TextMemberPath) - Specifies the property path whose value is used to perform searching based on input given by user.
+The default value is `string,Empty`.

-[DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_DisplayMemberPath) - Specifies the property path, by which searching must be done when user input is received in the drop-down portion of the `AutoComplete` control.
-The default value is `String.Empty`.
+[DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_DisplayMemberPath) - Specifies the property path whose value is displayed as text in drop-down.
+The default value is `string,Empty`.

 N> `TextMemberPath` and `DisplayMemberPath` will be effective for the collection item that holds two or more properties in it.

 ### Searching based on TextMemberPath

 Searching will be performed based on the `TextMemberPath` property while entering the text into the selection box.
 If `TextMemberPath` is set to `null`, searching will be disabled.

+N> When `TextMemberPath` is `null`, searching will be performed based on `DisplayMemberPath`.
+When both the properties have `null` value, searching will be disabled.

 {% tabs %}
 {% highlight c# %}